jzoromski/jzoromski.github.io/docs/index.markdown

 Talks:
 <ul>
+  <li>"Monomial Cycles in Koszul Homology".
+Poster presentation, ALGECOM XXIV, University of Michigan, 11/09/2024, Poster can be found <a href="/MonomialCyclesPoster.pdf">here</a>
   <li>"A History of Calculus for Instructors".
 Graduate Student Seminar, University of Notre Dame, 11/27/2023, Slides can be found <a href="/HistoryOfCalc.pdf">here</a>
   <li>"Ideals With Linear Quotients".
 Graduate Student Algebra Seminar, University of Notre Dame, 4/24/2023</li>
   <li>"The History of Calculus".
 Graduate Student Seminar, University of Notre Dame, 1/24/2023</li>